Are you thinking about a sun-powered home, but hung up on residential solar panel costs? If so, you’ve come to the right place.

 Solar incentives definitely should be factored into the cost of going solar.
 It’s up to your solar company to take into account any available incentives that can help you cover the cost of solar panels.

 A big solar incentive is the Federal Solar Tax Credit (also known as the ITC).
 It could apply a 26% tax credit to any qualified rooftop solar system if installed by December 31, 2022.
 After that, the value of the tax credit will decrease to 22%.
 And after 2023, the tax credit for residential solar ends.

 In addition to the federal solar tax credit, many states and local utility companies also offer solar incentives.
 For instance, there might be a net metering program available from your electricity provider.
 Net metering is great because if your panels produce more electricity than your home actually uses, the excess will be rolled back to your utility company.
 And you’ll be granted some credits on your bill.

 For more information about which solar incentives are available in your area, schedule a free solar consultation with one of our Solar Energy Specialists.
 We’ll help you understand the true solar panel cost as it relates to your home.Free Solar Quote

 Why Choose ADT Solar?

-ADT Solar is here to help you switch to clean, renewable energy with zero stress.
-We refuse to provide anything less than the highest level of customer service, so you can rest easy knowing that your solar panel installation is in good hands.
+ADT Solar is here to help you switch to clean, renewable energy with minimal stress.
+We provide the highest level of customer service, so you can rest easy knowing that your solar panel installation is in good hands.

 To learn more about going solar, or to schedule your free consultation, simply contact ADT Solar today!